tastyware/streaq/docs/worker.rst

 Worker lifespan
 ---------------

-Workers accept a ``worker_lifespan`` parameter, which allows you to define task dependencies in a type-safe way, as well as run code at startup/shutdown if desired.
+Workers accept a ``lifespan`` parameter, which allows you to define task dependencies in a type-safe way, as well as run code at startup/shutdown if desired.

 First, define the dependencies in a custom class: